manojgudi/senml_yang_draft/draft.md

 As described in {{RFC8428}}, SenML measurements consists of field and a value, and each field is identified by its label (which are different for JSON and CBOR).
 Each value has a well-defined data-type for encoding in JSON, in CBOR or in XML as outlined in [section 12.2 RFC 8428](https://www.rfc-editor.org/rfc/rfc8428#section-12.2).
 Hence, to describe a generic SenML model in YANG, it is necessary to represent each field as a YANG leaf with the most appropriate YANG type associated with the type from the "XML Type" Column.

-An user data type is created in the YANG model to make XML Integer like type-definition.
+A user data type is created in the YANG model to make XML Integer like type-definition.
 XML [Double type](https://www.w3.org/TR/xmlschema11-2/#double) follows [IEEE 754-2008 definition](https://ieeexplore.ieee.org/document/4610935), which results in approximately 15 significant digits.
 However for the YANG model, XML Double is replaced by a Number type, which is a decimal64 type with 5 precision digits and has a range of \[-92233720368547.75808, 92233720368547.75807\].
 This is chosen arbitrarily to balance precision and range in YANG but can be changed by the user later.

 * bn:
     Base Name, which is directly mapped to String